czue/bluesky-comments/README.md

 </script>
 ```

-See the [Usage](#usage) section below for details on the API.
+See the [Usage](#usage) section below for details on the options and API.

 ## Usage

 Examples in this section use the React JSX syntax.
-If you're using a non-React project, you can
+If you're installing on a project that doens't
+use JSX or any build tooling (i.e. a regular website), you can instead use the `createElement`
-instead use the `createElement` function and pass the react options in.
+function and pass the react options in.

 For example, the following two examples are equivalent: